-- an 80% voting majority of the Council before the capital can be used. - (g) That to maintain accountability for the protection of the capital and use of the proceeds of the Capital Endowment Fund, the structure of the Fund be outlined in the Council's Funding Policy and reported on separately in the Financial Plan and Annual Report of the Council."
+- That the income from the Capital Endowment Fund be applied to: - (i) maintaining the value of the fund after inflation; and - (ii) providing for: - economic development projects 70% - civic and community projects 30% - That the Capital Endowment Fund requires an 80% voting majority of the Council before the capital can be used. - That to maintain accountability for the protection of the capital and use of the proceeds of the Capital Endowment Fund, the structure of the Fund be outlined in the Council's Funding Policy and reported on separately in the Financial Plan and Annual Report of the Council.

 At this stage there are no further specific capital restructuring proposals with CCHL or the subsidiaries.
-However, the Council believes that it is reasonable to expect modest special dividends from its trading enterprises on a same year cycle and has provided for \$20M to be recovered spread over years 7 to 10 of the plan.
+However, the Council believes that it is reasonable to expect modest special dividends from its trading enterprises on a seven year cycle and has provided for \$20m to be recovered spread over years

+7 to 10 of the plan.

-The Council is considering the best method of financing Jade Stadium Ltd (JSL) with \$43M loan funds, either by loans financed externally or via CCHL debt funds.
+The Council is considering the best method of financing Jade Stadium Ltd (JSL) with \$41m loan funds, either by loans financed externally or via CCHL debt funds.
 The net effect on the Council is the same; it will be fully serviced by JSL.
 This will be the largest Council loan investment financed fully by debt.
 As security, the Council owns all of the equity of JSL and holds a debenture over its assets.
 The title to the underlying land is due to be vested in the Council as a Reserve following the enactment of a local Bill of Parliament.
 JSL has an operating plan to service the Council loans fully from revenues.